Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Model and numerical methods

-The total energy of the system (i.e., the values of the model's Hamiltonian $H$) is the sum of the above potential energy terms for all bond lengths of neighboring atoms and all bond angles between adjacent bonds, and the kinetic energy of each atom.
+The total energy of the system (i.e., the values of the model's Hamiltonian $H$) is the sum of the above potential energy terms for all bond lengths between nearest neighboring atoms and all bond angles between adjacent bonds, and the kinetic energy of each atom.
 Denoting the total potential energy at time $t$ by $E_V(t)$ and the total kinetic energy at $t$ by $E_K(t)$, the Hamiltonian

-is expressed through the $(x(t),y(t))$ positions and the corresponding conjugate momenta of all carbon atoms of the sheet.
-The time evolution of each atom's position is governed by the system's Hamilton's equations of motion, which conserve the total energy \eqref{eq:total_energy}.
+is expressed through the positions $(x(t),y(t))$ and the corresponding conjugate momenta of all carbon atoms within the considered graphene sheet.
+The time evolution of each atom's position and momentum is governed by the system's Hamilton's equations of motion, which conserve the total energy, Equation~\eqref{eq:total_energy}.

-To study the effects of uniaxial tensile load, a constant force $f$ is applied to all atoms on the appropriate edges \cite{ref-Kalosakas-JAP-2013,ref-Kalosakas-Mat-2022}: For stress/strain along the armchair direction, $\sigma_a$/$\epsilon^a$, the force $f$ is applied on the atoms of the zigzag edges, where on the opposite edges opposite forces, directed outwards, are applied.
-Similarly, for stress/strain along the zigzag direction, $\sigma_z$/$\epsilon^z$, the force $f$ is applied to the armchair edges, again with opposite forces on opposite edges.
-Tensile loading leads to additional terms in the Hamiltonian, concerning the relevant edge atoms where the force $f$ is applied.
+To investigate the effects of uniaxial tensile load, a constant force $f$ is applied to all atoms on the appropriate edges of the sheet \cite{ref-Kalosakas-JAP-2013,ref-Kalosakas-Mat-2022}: For stress/strain along the armchair direction, the force $f$ is applied on the atoms of the zigzag edges, where on the opposite edges opposite forces, directed outwards, are applied.
+Similarly, for stress/strain along the zigzag direction, the force $f$ is applied to the armchair edges, again with opposite forces on opposite edges.
+Tensile loading results in additional terms in the Hamiltonian, given by appropriate products of the relevant edge atom displacements with the applied force $f$.
 For constant forces, as in our case here, the conservation of the system's total energy still holds.

+{We emphasize that we perform stress-controlled simulations here, where we fix the forces (stress) and directly compute the resulting strain.
+This is a natural choice in MD, in contrast to imposing fixed displacements (strain-controlled simulations) which is preferred in first principles' studies.
+In principle, these two methods of strain- or stress-controlled simulations are equivalent for estimating the stress-strain mechanical response of the system.
+For example, one can see in Figures 4 and 5 of Reference~\cite{ref-Kalosakas-JAP-2013} the direct comparison of stress-controlled MD data and strain-controlled density functional theory data, which produce identical results at least in the linear response regime.}

-In two-dimensional materials like graphene, the stress is given by the force per unit length.
-Taking into account the distance between successive atoms at the relevant edges where the force is applied, i.e. the atoms of an edge column (row) in Figure~\ref{fig-lattice} concerning stress along the armchair (zigzag) direction, the following relations connect nominal stresses and forces
+In two-dimensional materials like graphene, the stress is expressed as force per unit length.
+Taking into account the distance between successive atoms at the relevant edges where the force is applied, i.e. the nearest neighboring atoms along an edge column{, or row,} in Figure~\ref{fig-lattice} concerning stress in the armchair{, or zigzag respectively,} direction, the following relations connect nominal stresses and forces